 Our final enterprise fund is the Building Fund, which houses the Building Department.
 This department provides services to the patrons of the City of Boardman, City of Irrigon, Morrow County, and just recently added, Gilliam County.
 During the stay-at-home mandate, the State of Oregon put in place last year, the demand for plan approvals and inspections of home improvements and additions increased.
 Not to mention the additional housing developments that are in the area and the commercial construction projects.
 This department is running full speed.
-The need to hire a part time commercial plumbing inspector was addressed and we were fortunate to be able to fill the position.
-With building projects expected to continue at a similar pace as the current year's, the budget for the Building Department reflects these numbers.
+There was a need to hire a part time commercial plumbing inspector and we were fortunate enough, to be able to fill this position.
+The building projects are expected to continue at a similar pace as this year, therefore, the budget for the Building Department reflects these numbers.
 I have also added amounts for the addition of Building Department services to Gilliam County.
-This is a brand new intergovernmental agreement and without having historical numbers to compare to, the additions are more volatile due to this.
+This is a brand-new intergovernmental agreement and without having historical numbers to compare to, the additions are more volatile due to this.